estate planning for wealthy individuals estate planning for wealthy individuals

 Understanding the Role of Estate Taxes

-Estate taxes are significant as they directly impact the wealth that passes onto heirs.
+Estate taxes are significant as they directly impact the wealth that is passed onto heirs.
 High-net-worth individuals should understand the interplay between estate taxes and their wealth preservation strategies.
 A part of comprehensive estate planning includes anticipating upcoming changes to tax laws and adapting strategies accordingly.

 For instance, gifting during life allows individuals to utilize the lifetime gift tax exemption, which mirrors the estate and GST exemptions.
 The exemption covers lifetime gifts and bequests at death, so using it during life reduces what’s available at death.